 Some of the many issues school counsellors may need to assist students with to involve an array of challenges such as bullying, drug/alcohol-related incidents, family issues or mental health problems.
 Other roles of the school counsellor may revolve around career advice in high schools, behavioural issues or organising peer support groups for students dealing with similar challenges.

 Being a school counsellor is a pivotal role in a school community for the wellbeing of students and is the perfect role for counsellors looking to help young people.

-For physically affected patients, rehabilitation counselling focusses on patients with physical conditions, illnesses or may be recovering from surgery, in an effort to improve their functionality, mobility and overall wellbeing to overcome limitations.
-Rehabilitation counsellors generally work with a larger team in related fields, including doctors, social workers and nursing staff to optimise a person’s recovery and journey to independence.
+For physically affected patients, rehabilitation counselling focuses on patients with physical conditions, illnesses, or maybe recovering from surgery, in an effort to improve their functionality, mobility and overall wellbeing to overcome limitations.
+Rehabilitation counsellors generally work with a larger team in related fields, including doctors, social workers, and nursing staff to optimise a person’s recovery and journey to independence.